maria-kou/income-inequality-data-visualizations/README.md

 - In the file index.js is the server configuration where every URL route leads to /dist/index.html where lies the Vue.js app

 Usage:
-- To run the website locally run the command in the project directory: node index.js and visit http://localhost:5000 to view the application.

 - To make changes run the commands:
 1. cd app
 2. npm run serve (which creates a local dev server)